NathanKr/github-issues-playground/README.md

 <h2>Motivation</h2>
-<p>You have a github project and you have a bug or you want to create a scope of work for a pull request to be later referenced.
+<p>You have a GitHub project and you have a bug or you want to create a scope of work for a pull request to be later referenced.
 How do you do it within the same GitHub project?</p>

 <h2>Installation</h2>
-<p>No installation is required; it's part of the GitHub dashboard.</p>
+<p>No setup required.
+GitHub Issues is built into all GitHub repositories.</p>

 <h2>Technologies Used</h2>